 Age group changes: information for competition providers

-From 1 April 2026, the age groups in which young athletes compete will change from U13, U15, U17 and U20, as is currently the case, to U12, U14, U16, U18 and U20.
+From 1 April 2026, the age groups in which young athletes compete changed from U13, U15, U17 and U20, to U12, U14, U16, U18 and U20.
 These changes are grounded in a desire to support athletes with their progression through the sport.

-Sitting outside of the formal rules of competition, primary school-aged athletes will be encouraged to compete in U10 and U12 age groups in competitions that will utilise multi-event based run, jump, and throw formats.
+Sitting outside of the formal rules of competition, primary school-aged athletes are encouraged to compete in U10 and U12 age groups in competitions that will utilise multi-event based run, jump, and throw formats.

 Download competition format guidance (PDF 320kB) View technical information spreadsheet (XLS 38kB)Top tips for competition providers